 The NCLC Team is excited to announce the launch of NCLC Online – an extension of NCLC through a series of engaging webinars offered throughout the school year!

 During NCLC 2019, participants rated breakout sessions via the NCLC App.
-The five top-rated breakout sessions were selected to present their content again through an online webinar.
+The top-rated breakout sessions were selected to present their content again through an online webinar.
 We invite you to join us for these sessions!